Chenyt-Dev/coding/Meta_high_frequency.md

 * Then switched to BFS, I used two queues: one for nodes, one for indexes.
 Also maintain a value of start index to help get the correct column in the result list.
 * For each node we visit once, so time complexity is O(2^h), h is height.
 Maximum space needed is the width of the tree, which is also O(2^h).

+### 215. Kth Largest Element in an Array
+* Priority queue or heap look quick to implement but I think it wants people to use quick select.
+* Quick select is similar to quick sort, but now we only need the kth element.
+* Had some time to deal with the TLE issue.
+The quick way to solve is skip the same values.
+* On average, it could take just O(n).
+But it needs a good pivot each round.
+Or worst case it will take O(n^2).